Medical Editor: John P. Cunha, DO, FACOEP

 2%-Procedural Sedation Population

-Systolic blood pressure of < 80 mmHg or < 30% lower than pre-study drug
+relative terms as Systolic blood pressure of < 80 mmHg or ≤ 30% lower

 2Respiratory depression was defined in absolute and relative terms as respiratory rate (RR) < 8 beats per minute or > 25% decrease from baseline.

-6Hypoxia was defined in absolute and relative terms as SpO2 < 90% or 10% decrease from baseline.
+6Hypoxia was defined in absolute and relative terms as SpO < 90% or 10% decrease from baseline.

 The following adverse reactions have been identified during post approval use of Precedex.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.